davidhintelmann/davidhintelmann-simple-site/README.md

-This code will require folder called res in the directory parent to python folder. res folder will have ids.json file for ID and oanda_api_key.json file for API token issued by Oanda.
+This code will require folder called res in the directory parent to python folder.
+The res folder will have ids.json file for ID and oanda_api_key.json file for API token issued by Oanda.